About Aaron Bull Schaefer

 Colophon

-ElasticDog.com is hosted on a VPS from Linode along with a number of my other sites.
-The server runs Nginx on top of Arch Linux and has its configuration managed via Chef using the Opscode Platform.
+ElasticDog.com is hosted directly on Amazon S3 utilizing their bucket’s static website hosting feature set along with some support from Route53 for handling the special DNS requirements with this setup.
 The site itself is completely static, but uses a combination of Jekyll with RedCloth to generate the HTML, and Compass with Sass to generate the CSS.
 The site’s syndication feed is also generated by Jekyll, but ultimately gets distributed via FeedBurner.

 Design